 Termites flourish in dark, moist areas.
 Remove your furniture from any area that has lingering moisture issues and place it in a dry spot that gets lots of sunlight.
 Take care of the moisture issue and wait until it is completely dry before placing your furniture back into its original location.
 You may need to use another method to completely remove the termite problem.

 Whether termites have invaded your home or your family heirlooms, Bug Commander can help.
-For expert advice on how to remove termites from your home in the Frisco TX area, contact the experts at Bug Commander!
-Call them at (214) 307-1933 today!
+For expert advice on how to remove termites from your home in the Frisco TX area, contact the pest control experts at Bug Commander!
+Give them a call at (214) 307-1933 today!